ember-cli/ember-cli.github.io/_posts/2013-04-02-practices-windows.md

 executed for each package and it would immediately start executing them as soon as it decided to act on a package resulting in hard-to-debug race conditions.

-`npm@3` is a nearly complete rewrite of `npm`, fixing both issues.
-Windows users of Ember Cli might want to make the switch to `npm@3` to benefit from its flat module installation (solving most issues involving long path names) as well as its multi-stage installer.
+`npm` 3 is a nearly complete rewrite of `npm`, fixing both issues.
+Windows users of Ember Cli might want to make the switch to `npm` 3 to benefit from its flat module installation (solving most issues involving long path names) as well as its multi-stage installer.